 - Supporting risk practitioners.

 Within Risk Management there is a lot of scope for career progression.
-A career pathway is in place for the risk profession and professional development through the Association for Project management is recognised.
+A career pathway is in place for the risk profession and professional development through the Institute of Risk Management (IRM) and Association for Project Management (APM) is recognised.
 Together with the many opportunities available to be deployed across the breadth and depth of the enterprise, a career is possible to develop into a risk practitioner, specialist or manager.

 Suitable degree disciplines: